-NFTs are hotter than hot. $2.5 billion of transactions in the first half of 2021.
+NFTs are still hot. $37 billion of transactions in the first four months of 2022.

 So, what’s the story with NFTs?
 And how do you monetize them?

 We’ll get to that second question, but let’s start from the beginning.

 And check the glossary — on the right or below, depending on your device — for terms you don’t know.

 Both NFTs and cryptocurrencies are digital records stored on a blockchain, a digital ledger of transactions.